Are You Getting Enough Sleep?

 Prepping your mind for sleep

 - To distract yourself from intrusive or repetitive thoughts, try simple mindfulness techniques, such as body scans, or slow out breaths.
 Focusing on physical sensations such as what we can feel, hear or smell can halt racing thoughts.
-The ability to deliberately return focus to a chosen object is a skill honed by mindfulness exercises.
+The ability to deliberately return focus to a chosen object is the skill honed by mindfulness exercises.

 - Deliberately schedule worry time.
 For example, deliberately worry between 6 and 7 p.m. on your way home from work.
-At other times, remind yourself of this planned worrying time so you can focus on what you’re doing.
+At other times, remind yourself of this planned worry time so you can focus on what you’re doing.

 - Understand the difference between active rest (e.g., crafting with your hands or walking gently after dinner) and passive rest (e.g., watching TV), which is less restful.
 Science shows that the feeling most frequently reported when watching TV is boredom!

 - If you can’t sleep, don’t count sheep but your blessings.
-To overcome anxiety at bedtime, practice gratitude for specific good things in your life.
+To overcome anxiety at bed time, practice gratitude for specific good things in your life.
 It's impossible to be anxious and grateful at the same time.
 Notice things that went well that day and remember that not everything must be going well to find things to appreciate.

 - If you can’t fall asleep, get up and do something else until you feel tired.
 This prevents you from associating sleep with frustration.
 Never spend more than 30 minutes lying in bed trying to get to sleep.
 You may think that getting up will make you more tired the next day, but if you aren’t sleeping, lying in bed is no good.
 Getting up will help you avoid developing insomnia habits.